XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/optimizing-time-series-chart-(tsc)-performance.md

 # Optimizing Time Series Chart (TSC) Performance
 {% embed url="https://www.youtube.com/watch?v=Sm5plue7P2A" %}

 In this walkthrough, we explore the key improvements we've made to enhance the performance and scalability of Time Series Chart (TSC), one of our most utilized data visualization tools.
-We'll...
+We'll discuss the challenges with handling large volumes of data, and how our specialized TSC connectors alleviate these issues.

+Key Highlights:
+Traditional TSC performance pitfalls with high-volume data sets.
+Introduction to specialized TSC connectors that efficiently handle large volumes of data.
+Demo of the new TSC SQL connector's performance metrics.
+Agenda:
+Problem Statement: Discussion on how traditional TSC design struggles with handling large data volumes, leading to slow data return and processing times.

+Solution Overview: Introduction to our specialized TSC connector, designed to return only the data points actually displayed on the chart.
+This ensures faster data retrieval and client-side processing.

+Technical Deep Dive: Elaboration on how the specialized TSC connector works in conjunction with the block to crunch the numbers and deliver optimized performance.

+Demo: A live demonstration by Dragon, our expert developer, showcasing the new TSC SQL connector in action.

+Upcoming Releases: Information on future compatibility with Azure Data Explorer and Historian, and what you will need for the block enhancement in 4.3 release.

+User Experience: Pros and cons of using the new approach, including its impact on user interactions like zooming and changing asset selection.

+Additional Notes:
+The functionality will be rolled out for Azure Data Explorer and Historian in subsequent releases.
+Smaller data volumes can continue to use original connectors to avoid load between interactions.
+Relevant Metrics:
+Data request returned in less than 400 milliseconds.
+Reduced data size to 44-45 KB.
+Join us as we delve into these innovative changes aimed to make your experience with Time Series Charts smoother, quicker, and more scalable.

+For more technical content tailored for engineers and subject matter experts, please subscribe to our channel.
 <details>
-<summary>Transcript</summary>In this walkthrough, we explore the key improvements we've made to enhance the performance and scalability of Time Series Chart (TSC), one of our most utilized data visualization tools.
-We'll...
-application designers time series chart
+<summary>Transcript</summary>application designers time series chart

 or TSC is one of our most popular data